Czechrs/Czechrs/README.md

-- 👋 Hi, I’m @Czechrs or Drew I am currenlty a junior in University working towards a CSIT degree
+- 👋 Hi, I’m @Czechrs or Drew I am currenlty a senior in University working towards a CSIT degree
 - 👀 I’m interested in web developement and gaming
-- 🌱 I’m currently learning javascript and mobile application developement
+- 🌱 I’m currently learning javascript and brushing up on my html/css
 - 📫 I can be reached via email at drewcschilling@gmail.com

 <!---